Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Determining object attributes

-- Generalizing and specializing relationships
+- Defining generalization and specialization relationships

 - Constructing associations between classes

-- Organizing by domains and functional units
+- Packaging for domains and functional units

 Finalizing the Business Model

-- Achieving comprehensive coverage using matrices
+- Achieving complete coverage via matrices

 - Prioritizing features